anirbanmandal007/eDMS/README.md

 1. UI datatable needs to be destory and create again (template,customer,region page) because it will not reflect immediately
 2. spinner needs to common place

+## API issue
+1. Template mapping :  delete mapping (got 500 error)
+2. Region mapping : delete mapping (got 200 from API but not reflect in the UI)